 As we shall see later, the handle-based design of the resource model is also used for many other models available in Eclipse.
 This design has the following characteristics:

-- Handle is a value object.
+- A handle is a value object.
 Value objects are immutable objects whose equality is not based on identity.
 Such objects can be safely used as keys in hashed containers.
 Multiple handle instances can refer to a single resource.
 To compare them, use the equals(Object) method.

 - A handle defines resource behavior but does not store resource state, it only stores the "key" (the resource path).